argonautproject/data-query/pages/_includes/argo-careplan-search.md

 [GET https://fhir-open-api-dstu2.smarthealthit.org/CarePlan?patient=1137192&category=assess-plan&date=ge2015-01-14&date=le2016-01-14](https://fhir-open-api-dstu2.smarthealthit.org/CarePlan?patient=1137192&category=assess-plan&date=ge2015-01-14&date=le2016-01-14)

-*Support:* Mandatory to support search by date
+*Support:* SHOULD to support search by date

 *Implementation Notes:* Search for all assessment and plan of treatment for a patient within a time period.
 Fetches a bundle of all CarePlan resources for the specified patient for a specified time period.  [(how to search by reference)], [(how to search by token)] and [(how to search by date)].